 In other words, if their systems finds any fake profiles, they will shut them down.
 No questions asked.
 And if those profiles were your only way to access your nonprofit’s Facebook Page?
 You’re fresh out of luck.
 Granted, you could try to work with them to regain access, but that often takes weeks or even months.
 What if you have events, fundraising efforts, or stories to promote in the meantime?
 Trust us.
 You don’t want to find yourself in this situation.
 We’ve seen it happen to way too many nonprofits, and it’s not pretty.

 That’s why we created this article.
 We’re here to walk you through everything you need to know to help protect your nonprofit from losing access to its Facebook Page.

 Make the time, make the change, and save yourself the headache.

 Facebook Pages and Personal Profiles

-According to Facebook’s Terms of Service, you’re only suppose to operate a Facebook nonprofit page via a real Facebook profile.
-A lot of people think they can (or even should) set up a separate personal profile to avoid a presumed public connection with a page, but Facebook specifically does not want you to do that.
+According to Facebook’s Terms of Service, you’re only suppose to operate a Facebook Page via a real Facebook profile.
+A lot of people think they can (or even should) set up a separate personal profile to avoid a presumed public connection with a Page, but Facebook specifically does not want you to do that.
 If you do, it makes it that much harder for them to determine who’s being sketchy and who’s not.

 As a matter of fact, using real profiles is actually more secure for your organization overall.
 For instance, let’s look at the six different types of page roles you can assign a teammate: